Website City of Boulder

 Work Environment: Works primarily in a clean, comfortable environment.
 Works in a setting subject to continuous interruptions and background noises.

-Machines and equipment used include, but are not limited to the following: Frequently uses standard office equipment including personal computers, telephones, calculators and copy/fax machines, and City vehicle.
+Machines and equipment used include, but are not limited to the following: Frequently uses standard office equipment including personal computers, telephones, calculators and copy/fax machines.
+City vehicle.

 ACCOMMODATIONS: Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential functions of this position.